nyan-matt/me/src/pages/blog/social-wishlist-sharing-concept.md

 Over the holiday break, I decided to use this idea to familiize myself with Sketch and have a little fun designing something outside of my daily work domain.

-Because I'm fairly certain there are multiple apps that already fill this need, and this was mostly an exercise to brush up on Sketch, I did not spend any time with research.
-Mostly, I stayed inside my head and added whatever came to mind.

 ### Feeds, Lists, Sharing, & Shopping
 - A feed displaying items from friends or subscribed lists facilitate discovery